privacysandbox/protected-auction-services-docs/bidding_auction_services_aws_guide.md

 #### Step 2.4: Upload Code Modules
 Ad techs must use an S3 bucket to host proprietary code modules.
 The bucket name will be required by the Terraform configuration so that a bucket and S3 VPC Endpoint can be created.
 The Bidding and Auction services will automatically fetch updates from the bucket, but it is the ad tech’s responsibility to upload their code modules to the bucket.
 Note that to upload to the bucket, the ad tech must modify the bucket permissions to allow their own proprietary endpoints WRITE access.
 This is most easily done through IAM permissions.
 See the AWS S3 [permission guide for details][46].
 The Terraform configuration will allow the VPC’s instances READ access to the bucket by default.

-Additionally, for alpha testing, ad techs will need to specify the S3 object name of the code module to fetch in the Terraform configuration (only a single code module will be supported).
-Beyond alpha testing, ad techs will be able to host multiple different code modules in a single bucket and specify the module to use at the individual request level.
+Instead of using a bucket, during alpha and early beta testing server operators may specify an arbitrary code module endpoint to fetch (via an HTTPS call) in the Terraform configuration.
+Only a single code module is supported.
+Later in beta testing, ad techs will be able to host multiple different code modules in a single bucket and specify the module to use at the individual request level.

 #### Step 2.5: Test the Service

+##### Option 1: secure_invoke
+Please see the secure_invoke [README][52].
+This tool is bundled with the Bidding and Auction services.

+##### Option 2: grpcurl
-Use [gRPCurl][47] to send a gRPC request to the load balancer address you configured in the Terraform.
+Use [grpcurl][47] to send a gRPC request to the load balancer address you configured in the Terraform.
 Requests must be addressed to port 443 so that the load balancer can terminate the TLS connection.
 When testing locally running services, plaintext must be used because there is no TLS connection termination support.

 *Local service: list grpc endpoints*
 ```